-Sr. Particulars No. 1 The cumulative gross exposure through equity, debt and derivative positions will not exceed 100% of the net assets of the scheme.
-However, cash or cash equivalents with residual maturity of less than 91 days shall be treated as not creating any exposure.
-2 The Scheme shall not write options or purchase instruments with embedded written options.
-The total exposure related to option premium paid shall not exceed 20% of the net assets of 3 the scheme.
-4 Exposure due to hedging positions may not be included in the above mentioned limits subject to the following: a.
-Hedging positions are the derivative positions that reduce possible losses on an existing position in securities and till the existing position remains.
+Sr. Particulars No.

-positions shall be Point 1. c.
-Any derivative inst position being he d.
-The quantity of un shall not be taken for existing derivative positions.
-Exposure due to such added and treated under gross cumulative exposure limits mentioned under trument used to hedge shall have the same underlying security as the existing dged. derlying associated with the derivative position taken for hedging purposes he quantity of the existing position against which hedge has been taken.
-5 The scheme may enter into plain vanilla Interest Rate Swaps (IRS) for hedging purposes.
-The value of the notional principal in such cases shall not exceed the value of respective existing assets being hedged by the scheme. • In case of participation in IRS is through over the counter transactions, the counter party shall be an entity recognized as a market maker by RBI and exposure to a single counterparty in such transactions shall not exceed 10% of the net assets of the scheme.
-However, if mutual funds are transacting in IRS through an electronic trading platform offered by the Clearing Corporation of India Ltd. (CCIL) and CCIL is the central counterparty for such transactions guaranteeing settlement, the single counterparty limit of 10% shall not be applicable.
-6 Exposure due to a position against derivative positions taken for hedging purposes in excess of the underlying which the hedging position has been taken, shall be treated under gross ure limits mentioned under Point 1.
+1 100% of the net ross exposure through equity, debt and derivative positions will not exceed assets of the scheme.
+However, cash or cash equivalents with residual nan 91 days shall be treated as not creating any exposure.
+2 - not write options or purchase instruments with embedded written options. e related to option premium paid shall not exceed 20% of the net assets of 3 the scheme. e related to option premium paid shan not exceed 20% of the net assets of 4 Exposure due to hedging positions may not be included in the above mentioned limits subject to the following: a.
+Hedging positions s are the derivative positions that reduce possible losses on an existing ties and till the existing position remains. shall not be taken for existing derivative positions.
+Exposure due to such added and treated under gross cumulative exposure limits mentioned under rument used to hedge shall have the same underlying security as the existing dged. derlying associated with the derivative position taken for hedging purposes he quantity of the existing position against which hedge has been taken.
+5 • The scheme may enter into plain vanilla Interest Rate Swaps (IRS) for hedging purposes.
+The value of the notional principal in such cases shall not exceed the value of respective existing assets being hedged by the scheme. be an entity recog such transactions funds are transac Corporation of In ation in IRS is through over the counter transactions, the counter party shall gnized as a market maker by RBI and exposure to a single counterparty in shall not exceed 10% of the net assets of the scheme.
+However, if mutual ting in IRS through an electronic trading platform offered by the Clearing dia Ltd. (CCIL) and CCIL is the central counterparty for such transactions ement, the single counterparty limit of 10% shall not be applicable.
+6 Exposure due to oposition against derivative positions taken for hedging purposes in excess of the underlying which the hedging position has been taken, shall be treated under gross ure limits mentioned under Point 1.
 7 Each position taken in derivatives shall have an associated exposure as defined below.
 Exposure is the maximum possible loss that may occur on a position.
 However, certain derivative positions may theoretically have unlimited possible loss.
-Exposure in derivative positions shall be computed as follows: Position Exposure Long Future Futures Price Lot Size Number of Contracts Short Future Futures Price Lot Size Number of Contracts Option bought Option Premium Paid Lot Size Number of Contracts 8 Derivatives transactions shall be disclosed in the half-yearly portfolio / annual report of the schemes in line with requirements under SEBI Regulations.
+Exposure in derivative positions shall be computed as follows: Position Exposure Long Future Futures Price Lot Size Number of Contracts Short Future Futures Price Lot Size Number of Contracts Option bought Option Premium Paid Lot Size Number of Contracts 8 actions shall be disclosed in the half-yearly portfolio / annual report of the with requirements under SEBI Regulations.
+1 schemes in fille w in requirements under SEDI Regulations.